emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   debug file is, so that devtools can find it.
 You can use ``-s SEPARATE_DWARF_URL=URL`` to customize that location (this is useful if you want to host it on a different server, for example).

+.. _emcc-gsource-map:

+``-gsource-map``
+  When linking, generate a source map using LLVM debug information (which must be present in object files, i.e., they should have been compiled with ``-g``).

 .. _emcc-gN: